 I will write a second post on this topic as I can.

 Questions regularly turn up asking what software we use as individuals to design repeats for our knitting.
-I work exclusively on a Mac unless downloading to my Passap with Wincrea, an ancient laptop, and as old a version of windows.
+Up to this point, I have worked exclusively on a Mac unless downloading to my Passap with Wincrea, an ancient laptop, and as old a version of windows.

-I have been using Gimp for eons, it is my go-to along with Numbers to create the charts in my blog and graph my designs to ready them for download.
+I have been a Gimp user for eons, it is my go-to along with Numbers to create the charts in my blog and to graph my designs and ready them for download.

 ArahPaint is a free paint program, part of a far larger weaving one.
 I have used it intermittently for features not achievable in Gimp at all, especially prior to its latest Mac updates.
-Working notes may be found in my many past blog posts on using Gimp including the latest 2021/07/18/gimp-update-for-mac-2/.
+My Gimp working notes may be found in blog posts including the latest 2021/07/18/gimp-update-for-mac-2/.

-The scope of AhrahPaint is smaller, but its functions are well worth exploring from simple designs with any application including hand knitting, to scaling, drawing in repeat, configuring those repeats in many arrangements easily, color reductions, and much more for end-use in machine knitting.
+The scope of AhrahPaint is smaller than that of a full photo editor, but its functions are well worth exploring from simple designs for use in any craft including hand knitting, cross-stitch, etc for scaling images to size, drawing in repeat, configuring those repeats in many arrangements easily, for color reductions, and much more for end-use in machine knitting.

 There is a very good downloadable manual, but not generous in providing small details applicable when working in a low res bitmap such as that found in knit design.